gosub-com/Zurfur/README.md

 the convenience outweighs the bad.  **TBD:** Maybe not allow since we are using reference counted GC?

-#### ASpan, Span, Forward References, Return References

-**TBD:** This proably all gets removed.
-A `Span` would contain a reference to the object, and mutability is built into the type system.

-Arrays have implicit conversion to `ASpan`, `Span`, and `RoSpan`.  `ASpan` is used for async functions, and `Span` for sync functions, such as `str` class.
-A lot needs to be said here, but the condensed version is:

-* ASpan: An array segment that can be stored on the heap or passed to async functions
-* Span: A memory slice that cannot be stored on the heap or passed to async functions
-* Forward Reference: A pointer to an interior struct passed **into** a function
-* Return Reference: A pointer to an interior struct passed **out of** a function, implemeneted as a fat pointer (pointer to object and pointer to interior struct)

-A distinction is made between forward references and return references because the GC needs to be aware of (and pin) all references on the stack.
-Once a reference is stored on the memory stack, it is pinned and held in memory so that it can be passed forward on the execution stack without ever being looked at again.
-When a reference is returned, there must be a way to pin the object that holds the reference.

-Describe more here...

 ## Garbage Collection

 For a while I was held up thinking about how garbage collection should